-Super stuffed air fryer twice baked potatoes are one of the best things you will ever taste!
+These super stuffed air fryer twice baked potatoes are one of the best things you will ever taste!
 They are a crowd-pleasing dish that everyone will rave about.
-Plus, they are much faster to make in an air fryer.

 These twice baked potatoes are cheesy, loaded with flavorful grilled chicken, cheese, and bacon.
 They can be topped with sour cream and chives.
 I know you have to be getting hungry now!

 Whenever we used to eat out more, we would always get excited about ordering cheesy twice baked potatoes.
 They are family-friendly and kid-approved!
 We love them because they are so full of flavor, and with the diced chicken, they can also make a satisfying meal!

 Mr. Fearless Dining and I have been working on eating a little better at home, so I was determined to make a healthier version of homemade potato skins.